bitpoke/stack/README.md

 * [Nginx Controller](https://github.com/kubernetes/ingress-nginx) & [Cert Manager](https://github.com/jetstack/cert-manager)

 ## Project status
 The project is in it's alpha state and active development is happening in component's repositories.
-We are very close on having viable integrations for Google Cloud and for Minikube/Docker on Mac/Docker on Windows.
+The stack currently runs on Google Cloud Kubernetes Engine and we are very close on having viable deployment for Minikube/Docker on Mac/Docker on Windows.

 ## Installation